Knovíz culture

 The Knovíz culture (Knovízská kultura) was an upper Danubian subgroup of the Late Bronze Age Urnfield culture, located mainly in Bohemia, Thuringia, and Bavaria.
-The eponymous type site for this culture, the Czech village of Knovíz, is located near Prague.
+The eponymous type site for this culture, in the Czech village of Knovíz, is located near Prague.
 The Knovíz culture was similar to the neighbouring Milavce culture, except for the funerary rites, which featured occasional skeletal burials as well as cremations.

 The Knovíz culture featured a distinctive type of horse, which may have been the predecessor of the so-called 'Celtic' or 'Germanic' pony.
-There is evidence that the people of this culture practiced human sacrifice and cannibalism.
 Archaeological and genetic evidence tentatively suggests that the people of the Knovíz culture may have been ethnically Celtic.

 Research history

 Between 1892 and 1893 archaeologists J. L. Píč and Jiří Felcman excavated part of a settlement from the Late Bronze Age near the village of Knovíz.
 The finds from this settlement were later found to have similar characteristics to those of other sites, and so Knovíz became the eponymous type site for a late Bronze Age culture, mainly centred in Central and Northwestern Bohemia.
 Initially, the similarity of the Knovíz and Lusatian cultures led to the assumption that these civilizations were ethnically unified, and it was at first suggested that the Knovíz culture emerged from the Lusatian culture.